South Carolina vs. Mississippi State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 South Carolina vs. Mississippi State Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 6

-Saturday's game between the Mississippi State Bulldogs (11-2, 0-0 SEC) and South Carolina Gamecocks (12-1, 0-0 SEC) going head to head at Colonial Life Arena has a projected final score of 70-69 (based on our computer prediction) in favor of Mississippi State, so it should be a tight matchup.
-The game will begin at 12:00 PM ET on January 6.
+Saturday's contest at Colonial Life Arena has the Mississippi State Bulldogs (11-2, 0-0 SEC) squaring off against the South Carolina Gamecocks (12-1, 0-0 SEC) at 12:00 PM ET (on January 6).
+Our computer prediction projects a narrow 70-69 win for Mississippi State, so it should be a tight matchup.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!